 - Red & green onion - I use both red and green onion for extra color and I dice them small for flavor in every bite.

-- Fresh cilantro - If you're a cilantro lover like me, a sprinkle of fresh cilantro along with the creamy cilantro sauce makes this dish SO YUMMY.
+- Fresh cilantro - If you're a cilantro lover like me, a sprinkle of fresh cilantro along with the creamy cilantro lime sauce makes this dish SO YUMMY.

 - Yellow mango - This is kind of the surprise ingredient!
 Yellow mango adds a bright splash of summertime to this dish and I LOVE it.
 Sweet, juicy and pairs perfectly with the other ingredients.